Hibou57/External-Programs-ST3/README.md

 In case of errors, messages are written to the status bar.
 If the invoked program sent text to its standard error stream, it will be displayed in an errors output panel.
-Note: this is not where the plug-in writes its own error messages, including the program returned status code, which always go to the status bar.
+Note: this is not where the plug-in writes its own error messages, including the program returned status code (when non-zero), which always go to the status bar.

-Two commands are available from the command palette, to show the errors and output panel.
+Two commands are available from the command palette, to show the errors and output panel: “External Program: Show Errors” and “External Program: Show Output”.

-Additionally provides `build_like` a convenient work-around to run a program like in a build system, from `*.sublime-commands` files (where you add something to the command palette), with the active file name as an argument: the `$file` variable only exists for `*.sublime-build` files, not for `*.sublime-commands` (the variable is left literally as-is, not-expanded).
+Additionally provides `build_like` a convenient work-around to run a program like in a build system, from `*.sublime-commands` files (where you add something to the command palette), with the active file name as an argument: the `$file` variable only exists for `*.sublime-build` files, not for `*.sublime-commands` files (where the variable is left literally as-is, not-expanded).
 This plug-in provides a way to work around this.
 This additional command is independent from the one described above.

 The `external_program` text command
 ------------------------------------------------------------------------------
-Full integration of external program, mainly as text command.
+Integration of external program with simple invocation (no complex command line), mainly as text command.

-External programs can be invoked with either one of these: the current file name, the text content of the current selection or no argument at all.
+External programs can be invoked with either one of these: the current file name, the text content of the current selection or nothing at all.

 The output from the external program, taken from its standard output, can go to either: replacement of the current selection, insertion at the caret